simonjvardy/BI-Team-5/README.md

 ## Bugs ##

-For every bug we found while in development process, we have loged an [incident](https://github.com/AlexNexton/BI-Team-5/issues) report.
+For every bug we found while in development process, we have logged an [incident](https://github.com/AlexNexton/BI-Team-5/issues) report.
 Bug we have managed to fix are now marked as [closed](https://github.com/AlexNexton/BI-Team-5/issues?q=is%3Aissue+is%3Aclosed).

 ## Deployment ##

-The website was developed using both *GitPod* and *Visual Studio Code* and using *Git* pushed to *GitHub*, which hosts the repository.
+The website was developed using both *Gitpod* and *Visual Studio Code* and using *Git* pushed to *GitHub*, which hosts the repository.
 I made the following steps to deploy the site using *GitHub Pages*:

 - Opened up **GitHub** in the browser.
 - Signed in with my **username** and **password**.